What is Petroleum Jelly, and What is It Used For?

 - What is Petroleum Jelly Used For?

-Petroleum jelly is hugely versatile, and it’s used all over the world to protect and heal dry skin, from dry, cracked hands to hard skin on heels, as well as for beauty purposes, like softening the lips or highlighting the cheekbones!
+Petroleum jelly is hugely versatile, and it’s used all over the world to protect dry skin, from dry, cracked hands to hard skin on heels, as well as for beauty purposes, like softening the lips or highlighting the cheekbones!

 - How About the Original 'Wonder Jelly'?
 What is Vaseline® Jelly used for?